UML-Cyber-Security/network-example/README.md

 (b'bcast_test: 0', ('10.0.0.10', 53950))
 ```

-Run this in another terminal while the first one is running.
-This will start the program on port 51500.
+Run the script in another terminal while the first one is running.
+This time with the `--alt` option.

-**Notice: there is a command line argument for the program.
-It can be any string.**
+This will start the program on a different port.

 ```
-network-example $ ./network.py anything
+network-example $ ./network.py --alt
 Starting: broadcast_listener_worker
 Starting: broadcast_sender_worker
 Starting: tcp_listener_worker